Esri/cim-spec/docs/v2/Overview-Symbols.md

 * Text symbols do not contain layers but use [CIMPolygonSymbol](CIMSymbols.md#CIMPolygonSymbol) and can use additional decorator objects like [CIMCallouts](CIMSymbols.md#CIMCallout)

 ## Symbol effects
-In addition to these arrangements, you can add any symbol layer to any symbol provided that you alter the geometry appropriately by using a [GeometricEffect](CIMSymbols.md#GeometricEffect).
-Geometric effects dynamically alter symbol geometry, and in some cases even different geometry types, to create different appearances.
-For instance, when a [GeometricEffectBuffer](CIMSymbols.md#GeometricEffectBuffer) is added to a [CIMLineSymbol](CIMSymbols.md#CIMLineSymbol) the resulting geometry is drawn with a [CIMFill](CIMSymbols.md#CIMFill).
+In addition to these arrangements, you can add any symbol layer to any symbol when using a [GeometricEffect](CIMSymbols.md#GeometricEffect).
+Geometric effects dynamically alter symbol geometry to create different appearances.
+For instance, a [GeometricEffectBuffer](CIMSymbols.md#GeometricEffectBuffer) can be added to a [CIMLineSymbol](CIMSymbols.md#CIMLineSymbol) so that the symbol can be drawn with a [CIMFill](CIMSymbols.md#CIMFill).

 ## Marker placements
-[CIMMarker](CIMSymbols.md#CIMMarker) layers are most commonly used in [CIMPointSymbols](CIMSymbols.md#CIMPointSymbol) and usually placed directly on the point feature geometry.
+[CIMMarker](CIMSymbols.md#CIMMarker) layers are most commonly used in [CIMPointSymbols](CIMSymbols.md#CIMPointSymbol), usually placed directly on the point feature geometry.
 You can adjust the anchor points and offsets of a marker to customize their relative position.
 [CIMMarker](CIMSymbols.md#CIMMarker) layers are also used in [CIMLineSymbols](CIMSymbols.md#CIMLineSymbol) and [CIMPolygonSymbols](CIMSymbols.md#CIMPolygonSymbol), drawn along lines and outlines, at endpoints, or within polygon interiors.
-These placements are achieved by selecting a [CIMMarkerPlacement](CIMSymbols.md#CIMMarkerPlacement) to places the markers accordingly.
+This is achieved by selecting a [CIMMarkerPlacement](CIMSymbols.md#CIMMarkerPlacement) that places the symbols where desired.

 ## Mobile symbols
 For increased compatibility with mobile devices, a mobile profile of CIMSymbols is used.
 Mobile versions of symbols differ is a few minor ways: